gmemstr/database-janitor/README.md

 First you'll want to copy `.janitor.example.yml` to `.janitor.yml`.
 You can then go in and edit exactly which tables and columns you want sanitized/ignored/cleared.

-Then install dependencies with `composer install`.
+If not using the .phar, install dependencies with `composer install`.

 #### Dumping